exyi/pg2parquet/README.md

       --password <PASSWORD>
           Password to use for the connection.
 It is recommended to use the PGPASSWORD environment variable instead, since process arguments are visible to other users on the system

+      --sslmode <SSLMODE>
+          Controls whether to use SSL/TLS to connect to the server

+          Possible values:
+          - disable:
+            Do not use TLS
+          - prefer:
+            Attempt to connect with TLS but allow sessions without (default behavior compiled with SSL support)
+          - require:
+            Require the use of TLS

       --macaddr-handling <MACADDR_HANDLING>
           How to handle `macaddr` columns